So I tell you, her many sins have been forgiven; hence, she has shown great love. But the one to whom

 Email this pageFacebookTwitter | Print Friendly

-Twenty-fourth Week in Ordinary Time
+Twenty-Fourth Week in Ordinary Time

 On the Twenty-fourth Sunday in Ordinary Time we hear in Mark's Gospel as Jesus tell his disciples about his passion, death and resurrection to come in Jerusalem.
 Peter tries to prevent him from going there.
 Jesus rebukes him and tells the disciples and us that to be a disciple is to follow him, not trying to save one's life, but by dying to ourselves and losing ourselves for his sake and that of the Gospel.
 That is the only path to real life.